esteinig/nf-mvp/README.md

 * Slack channel for Nextflow: https://nextflow.slack.com/signup#/domain-signup and issues section for searching questions https://github.com/nextflow-io/nextflow/issues
 * Running the workflow with the `-with-trace` parameter produces a trace file of the processes useful for debugging: https://www.nextflow.io/docs/latest/tracing.html#trace-report
 * Nextflow Tower as a frontend / monitoring server for workflows: https://tower.nf/
+* Nextflow pattern collection (may be outdated for some): https://nextflow-io.github.io/patterns/optional-input/
 ## Dependencies

 - [`Nextflow`](https://github.com/nextflow-io/nextflow)